- Dr. Bhushan Bhole, Delhi

 Exercise

 Walking, bicycling, swimming, low-impact strength training & other physical activities can all be a part of a healthy, active lifestyle after transplant.
-But patient has to check in with his transplant team before starting or changing his post-transplant exercise routine.
+But the patient has to check in with his transplant team before starting or changing his post-transplant exercise routine.